Four Strategies to Effectively Organize Your Asset Hierarchy

 Function-Based Hierarchy

-This method organizes assets by their system or process, regardless of where they are physically located.
-It groups equipment that works together to perform a single function.
+This method organizes assets by their designated system or process, grouping equipment that works together to perform a single function, regardless of physical location.

 • Level 1: System (e.g., "Compressed Air System")